Host Acts of Science: Connected

 What’s the weather like on Mars?
 Do NASA Science LIVE!

-During the livestream, your in-person guests will learn how to explore NASA satellite images and help spot clouds on Mars.
+During the livestream, your in-person guests will learn how to explore NASA satellite images and help spot clouds in the Martian atmosphere.
 View Event Toolkit.

 APR 10